 The worst thing you can do is to hide your AED in a closet or cupboard.
 You want to make sure your AED is prominent and easy to find!

 A visible AED doesn’t mean that it has to be displayed above your fireplace or next to your big screen TV, but it should be easy to see and find.

 When it comes to sudden cardiac arrest, you don’t know who will be the victim and who will be the responder.
 Therefore, you want to make sure as many people as possible know where the AED is located. before an actual emergency.

 Time is of the essence when cardiac arrest strikes.
 Early CPR and defibrillation save lives.
 So, if rescuers waste time trying to extricate the AED from a closet, or locate it in a cluttered garage, precious seconds and minutes will be wasted.

 Make sure that your AED isn’t blocked by large objects or placed behind a locked door.
 These locations can also slow down rescuers during high-stress emergencies.

 If your AED is placed in a convenient location, perhaps near the main entrance to your house or garage, you’re more likely to bring it with you on the go.
 By traveling with your AED, you can save lives wherever the Sudden Cardiac Arrest emergency happens!
 So, if you head out on the weekends for recreational sports, bring it with you to the ball field.

-Some specific AED placement locations:
+Suggested AED placement locations: